zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ToolBarItem.md

     $item->primary(true);
     ?>

-### selected
+### selectable
 Specifies if the toggle button is initially selected.
-Applicable only for buttons with togglable true.
+Applicable only for buttons with togglable: true.

 #### Returns
 `\Kendo\UI\ToolBarItem`